 Skip to main content

 Metrics are how you measure what happens in every voice AI conversation.
-Roark collects some metrics automatically — like response time, talk time, and sentiment — and lets you define your own using LLM prompts for things like compliance checks, task completion, or custom business KPIs.
-Metrics
+Roark collects some metrics automatically — like response time, talk time, and sentiment — and lets you define your own for things like compliance checks, task completion, or custom business KPIs.
+Everything measurement-related lives in the Measure section of the sidebar:

 What’s a Metric?